ob325/lisinopril/readme.md

 # R libraries and setup

-The tangled R code of this notebook is in ./lisinoprilScript.R
+If one wanted to `source()` this code from another script, the tangled R code is in ./lisinoprilScript.R

 This study uses renv for reproducibility.
 Re-create the R library by
 running: